Pharmacy of the Eastern Vaud Hospitals

 The Pharmacy of the Eastern Vaud Hospitals (Pharmacie des hôpitaux de l'Est lémanique, PHEL) is an inter-hospital pharmacy constituted as a nonprofit organization on 1 January 1984 by seven regional hospitals in the eastern part of the canton of Vaud, and considered of public interest.
 It was the second of its kind in Switzerland.

 In total, the regional hospitals of the canton of Vaud have set up three similar pharmacies to supply them with medicines and provide a local pharmaceutical assistance.
-Following the creation of the Pharmacy of the Eastern Vaud Hospitals, the Pharmacie Interhospitalière de la Côte in Morges was created in 1996, and then the Pharmacie des Hôpitaux du Nord Vaudois et de la Broye in 2011 in Yverdon-les-Bains.
+Following the creation of the Pharmacy of the Eastern Vaud Hospitals, the Pharmacie Interhospitalière de la Côte (PIC) in Morges was created in 1996, and then the Pharmacie des Hôpitaux du Nord Vaudois et de la Broye (PHNVB) in 2011 in Yverdon-les-Bains.

 History

 Beginnings (1982-1983)

 On 1 February 1982, the Aigle Hospital, the Lavaux Hospital in Cully, the Montreux Hospital, the Mottex Hospital in Blonay, the Nant Foundation in Corsier-sur-Vevey, the Providence Hospital in Vevey and the Samaritan Hospital in Vevey decided to sign an agreement to hire a pharmacist to provide them with a joint supply of drugs.
 He settled in the former pharmacy of the Samaritain Hospital and was also responsible for the pharmacies of the other six regional public-interest hospitals in the region.

 Previously, the regional hospitals had been supplied by community pharmacists on a rotating basis.
 However, there were two major problems: the lack of a permanent pharmaceutical service within the hospitals in case of emergencies and the cost of the products, as isolated purchases did not allow economies of scale.